- November 29, 2016

-- Manage your budget: You do not have to make lump sum payments when your taxes and insurance are due because you have made monthly payments throughout the year to cover those expenses.
+- Manage your budget.
+You do not have to make large payments for taxes and insurance.
+You already made monthly payments over the year to cover these expenses!

-- Gain peace of mind: You don’t need to worry about when your tax and insurance bills are due.
-The payments will be made, on time, on your behalf.
+- Gain peace of mind.
+You don’t need to worry about when your tax and insurance bills are due.
+The payments are made on your behalf.

 How an Escrow Account Works

-Your monthly mortgage payment includes an amount for property taxes and insurance in addition to the amount you owe for principal and interest.
+You pay your mortgage each month.
+This includes loan payments.
+It also includes your property taxes and insurance.
 Your mortgage company places the amount for taxes and insurance into an escrow account.
-These funds can be used only to pay taxes and insurance on your behalf.
+They use this money to pay taxes and insurance on your behalf.

-Here is an example of how escrow payments are calculated:
+Here is a sample of how escrow payments work:

-In this example, $210 would be added to your total monthly mortgage payment and applied to your escrow account.
-You might hear your total monthly mortgage payment referred to as your “PITI” — for principal, interest, taxes and insurance.
+Here, $210 would be added to your total monthly mortgage.
+This will be put in your escrow account.
+You might hear your total monthly mortgage payment referred to as your “PITI”.
+This means principal, interest, taxes, and insurance.